ROI & Performance

 The agency filter problem

-Agencies aren't incentivised to show you the full picture.
+Agencies are not incentivised to show you the full picture.

 When an external partner controls your attribution layer, they also control what counts as a conversion, which channel gets credit, and what a "good month" looks like.
 The reporting is technically accurate.
-But it's built around their metrics, not yours.
+But it is built around their metrics, not yours.

-The practical consequence: you can't tell whether your budget is working or just moving.
-You can't distinguish cold traffic from warm leads.
-You can't connect behavioral signals to actual purchase decisions.
-And when performance drops, you're the last to know.
+The practical consequence: you cannot tell whether your budget is working or just moving.
+You cannot distinguish cold traffic from warm leads.
+You cannot connect behavioural signals to actual purchase decisions.
+And when performance drops, you are the last to know.

-A part-time CMO doesn't replace your agency.
+A part-time CMO does not replace your agency.
 But they sit on your side of the table, and that changes everything.
+This is the same structural misalignment that drives the paid search trap: without an internal senior leader owning the data layer, every optimisation decision is filtered through someone else's interest.

 Three things your data infrastructure is probably missing

 In 2026, gut-feel marketing is a liability.
+As Gartner's research on marketing data and analytics consistently shows, organisations that own their measurement infrastructure make budget decisions faster and course-correct more effectively than those dependent on external reporting.
 The companies that scale profitably share one thing: they own their data layer.
-That means three non-negotiables.

-• Conversion rate optimization (CRO): Knowing precisely where prospects drop out of the funnel, by segment and by source, not as a blended average.
+• Conversion rate optimisation (CRO): knowing precisely where prospects drop out of the funnel, by segment and by source, not as a blended average

-• Attribution modeling: Connecting behavioral signals (timing, content consumed, referral path) to actual purchase decisions, beyond last-click proxies.
+• Attribution modelling: connecting behavioural signals (timing, content consumed, referral path) to actual purchase decisions, beyond last-click proxies

-These aren't tool problems.
-They're ownership problems.
+These are not tool problems.
+They are ownership problems.
 As long as someone else builds and maintains your data layer, every insight is filtered through their interest.

 What changes when you own your data